Matt Bissonnette (author): Post-military career

 Almost a year after the Bin Laden mission, Bissonette left active duty and began writing No Easy Day with journalist Kevin Maurer.
 Bissonnette says the book accurately portrays the events of Operation Neptune Spear.
 The book was published by Dutton Penguin and went on sale 4 September 2012.
 Bissonnette stated that most of the proceeds from the book will be donated to families of SEALs killed in action.

-Bissonnette and his publisher decided to release the book without first submitting it for a United States Department of Defense(DoD) review, which generated much controversy.
+Bissonnette and his publisher decided to release the book without first submitting it for a United States Department of Defense (DoD) review, which generated much controversy.
 The DoD claims the book contains classified information, which the book's publisher and Bissonnette deny.
 This ultimately led the publisher to release the book on 4 September, a week earlier than the originally planned 11 September release date.
-It also made the New York Times bestseller list.

-A few months before coming to National attention, Bissonnette sold his family's Virginia Beach home and quietly left town.
+It also placed on The New York Times Best Seller list.
+A few months before coming to national attention, Bissonnette sold his family's Virginia Beach home and quietly left town.

 In 2014, Bissonnette published a follow-up, No Hero: The Evolution of a Navy SEAL, which was vetted by the DoD, but was still investigated by the government.
 The book does not address the controversy caused by the first book.
 Bissonnette says the government redacted a lot of it which he appealed, but was only able to clear about 50 percent of them.
 In August 2016, Bissonnette settled a lawsuit and agreed to pay back his royalties of US$6.8 million to the US government.

 Bissonnette was interviewed twice on 60 Minutes, with the first interview receiving 12.32 million viewers.
 His appearance was disguised by skilled makeup artists so well that even his lawyer did not recognize him.
 His voice was also disguised.
 Bissonnette continues to hide his face and use the pseudonym "Mark Owen."
-He is also an executive producer on the TV show SEAL Team.
+He is also an executive producer (credited as Mark Owen), starting in the second season of the television series SEAL Team.
+Lead actor in SEAL Team David Boreanaz wears Bissonnette's actual military issue helmet and has promised to do so throughout the entire run of the show even though he could wear a lighter prop helmet.
 Bissonnette continues to serve on the advisory board of the GWOT Memorial Foundation as well as advocating for transitioning veterans and helping raise money and awareness for multiple veteran-related charities.

+Bissonnette plans to release a new book in 2025 titled: No Easy Way.
+He also appeared on the Shawn Ryan Show that same year.